-People have been working together since the beginning of time to achieve good things.
-A co-op is the result of what can happen when people pool their resources together to achieve a common goal.
-The business created is voluntarily owned and controlled by the people who use it.
-In our case, over 12,000 people have invested in our co-op by becoming member-owners.
-In return, the co-op operates for the benefit of these people, our member-owners, and is guided by the bylaws they approve.
+Mississippi Market Co-op was started by a community of people working towards a common goal – creating access to good food.
+A co-op is the result of what can happen when people pool their energy and resources together to achieve a common goal.
+Co-ops are voluntarily owned and controlled by community members.
+More than 18,000 people have invested in our co-op by becoming member-owners.
+In return, Mississippi Market operates for the benefit of our member-owners and is guided by the articles and bylaws they approve.

 At our co-op, we exist to serve our members – it’s what sets us apart.
 We care deeply about our community, and each day we work together to help support and sustain a local food economy.
 We couldn’t do this work without you – you are the co-op difference.

 Cooperatives around the world look to seven internationally recognized principles to guide them.
 By adhering to these cooperative principles, Mississippi Market stays connected and accessible to our member-owners and our community.

 1. Voluntary & Open Membership

 2. Democratic Member Control

 5. Education, Training, & Information

 6. Cooperation Among Cooperatives

 7. Concern for Community